To begin with, I thought it might be a good idea to look at a piece of textile art I particularly admire.

 It's tacked to some wool at the moment, to stretch and to show off the pattern.
 I remember when I finished it, I read back through the instructions, did a little multiplication, and found out that there were approximately 17,000 stitches in the piece.
 Bearing in mind, I did make it after much struggle, using a size 100 DMC Cordonnet thread (a little larger than the standard Gütermann machine cotton), and a size 0.6mm crochet hook.
 I know, I didn't believe they came in that size either.
 I have since been able to source a 0.4mm hook from a doll's house furniture maker.
 That'll be interesting.
 Anyway, here's a detail of my project for comparison.

-You know, looking at this piece together with that handkerchief I so admire, I think my brilliant white thread may be a little too brilliant.
+I love the rule-breaking spirit of Irish Lace.
+It dares to go into three dimensions in a way that would even impress those early Venetians with their raised lace!
+This particular pattern even includes swinging bobbles tacked to a fancy ribbon, then sewn to the centre of the base: You know, looking at this piece together with that handkerchief I so admire, I think my brilliant white thread may be a little too brilliant.
 I used a little more of that thread on two other projects - it really, really lasts.
 One was a pair of lace gloves, not yet finished, so pictures of them later, and one a watch pocket - again, I think this was a late 19th/early 20th century pattern, and again from the Pattern Library - I haven't yet got the jacket to attach it to, so for the moment, it's in two pieces on some foam!

 As you can see from the edging, the back is at the top of this photo.
 I really like the effect of this fine crochet, and though when it is compared with true lace, it could be found lacking, I think it's a beautiful compromise between the fine arts of design and the 'cottage industry' of the home-made.
 Lovely.